SMZ24/Team_PS5/README.md

 * **Semester:** Fall 2025
 * **License:** MIT License

-This project demonstrates how self-balancing binary search trees (specifically AVL Trees) can be applied to real-world data management tasks.
+This program was developed as a semester project to demonstrate the practical application of self-balancing binary search trees using AVL tree in data management systems.

 ---